-- Modules/plugins installed in a CMS, webshop, CRM, etc. This method is preferable among all other methods, though you may not get the 100% perfect integration.
+- Plugins installed in a CMS, webshop, CRM, etc. This method is preferable among all other methods, though you may not get the 100% perfect integration.
 The reason is that integration works the moment you install the module.
-A rule of thumb: always use ready-made integration modules whenever you can.
+A rule of thumb: always use ready-made integration plugins whenever you can.
 Consider arranging your requirements rather than implementing custom integration.

 - Web services (API).
-Web services usually provide stable integration compared to export and import of files; but unlike using module/plug-in solution, web services require that you have an in-house or freelance programmer to develop the integration.
+Web services usually provide stable integration compared to export and import of files; but unlike using module/plugin solution, web services require that you have an in-house or freelance software developer to develop the integration.

 - Remember to encrypt a username and password if, for instance, the files are exchanged via FTP― a common way of exchanging data

 - Saving data directly in an external database system.
 Here, the source system stores directly into the target system’s database.
 I can't recommend this method even though it's often the easiest and fastest way to solve an integration project.
 This method opens the risk of having security issues and programming errors, which usually occur when the target database changes.
 It allows the developer to make small changes in the target database that may result to fatal consequences.

 < id="How often is data sent">How often is data sent back and forth?

 If you use a module/plugin or a web service method described above, then data is sent as soon as the source system is updated.
 The same applies if you write directly to the database on the target system (however, as mentioned above, this method is not recommended).